sherlock666/python-echobot-with-state/README.md

 Running this command should output the URL of the Git remote where we will push our bot.
 Save this URL as we will need it later.

 ### Register Your Bot
 Next we need to create a bot registration so we can deploy our bot to multiple channels like Microsoft Teams, Skype, and Facebook Messenger.
-Make sure to add your `<app_name>` to the enpoint url
+Make sure to add your `<app_name>` from your previous step to the enpoint url.
 ```bash
 az bot create --resource-group myResourceGroup --name myPyhtonBot --kind registration --endpoint https://<app_name>.azurewebsites.net/api/messages
 ```

 ### Create Startup File
-Create a `startup.txt` file to your project and add the following line:
+Create a `startup.txt` file in your project and add the following line:
 ```
 gunicorn --bind 0.0.0.0 --worker-class aiohttp.worker.GunicornWebWorker --timeout 600 main:app
 ```
 This configures the Gunicorn WSGI HTTP Server to use `aiohttp` workers and starts the app.

-### Add Enviorment Varaibles
+### Add Enviorment Varaibles and Add Startup Command
 We need to add our `APP_ID` and `APP_SECRET` to our app as environment variables.
 To get our the `APP_ID` and `APP_SECRET`, open the [Azure Portal](https://portal.azure.com) and naviage to the resource group we created earlier.
-Click on the Deployments blade on the left side, and then click on the Bot you ceated under Deployment Name.
-Then click on the Inputs blade and copy the `APPID` and `APPSECRET`.
+Click on the Deployments blade on the left side, and then click on the Bot you ceated under Deployment Name. click on the Inputs blade and copy the `APPID` and `APPSECRET`.

 Now go back to the resource group and navigate to the Web App Service you created.
 Open the Application settings blade.
 In the Applications settings section, add the `APP_ID` and `APP_SECRET` as key value pairs.

 While we're in this window, set the Start File field to `startup.txt`.
 This will run the startup command we created earlier.

-### Create Local Git Reposity and Push to Web App Remote
+### Create a Local Git Reposity and Push to Web App Remote
 Create a local git repository and add your project.

 ```bash